-Advanced Level Performance System (ALPS) analysis of A level performance over three years 2013-2016 gives the school 3 year T score of 3 (judged as 'excellent' by ALPS).
+Advanced Level Performance System (ALPS) analysis of A level performance over three years 2014-2017 gives the school 3 year T score of 3 (judged as 'excellent' by ALPS).
 In 2015 and 2016 the single year T scores were both 2 (judged as 'outstanding' by ALPS).
 Similar ALPS analysis of the schools post 16 vocational courses (BTEC) gives an overall 3 year T score of 4 (judged as 'very good' by ALPS).
 In both 2015 and 2016 the single year T scores were both 3 (judged as 'excellent' by ALPS).

 The provisional DfE Value Added measures for 2016 are also positive at +0.17 for level 3 value added, +0.20 for academic value added.
+In 2017 similarly positive provisional L3VA figures again showed that progress in the Sixth Form is significantly positive.